Quartz: Crystal habit and structure

-Quartz belongs to the trigonal crystal system at room temperature and to the hexagonal crystal system above 573 C. The former is called α-quartz; the latter is β-quartz.
-The ideal crystal shape is a six-sided prism terminating with six-sided pyramid-like rhombohedrons at each end.
+The ideal crystal shape for quartz is a six-sided prism terminating with six-sided pyramid-like rhombohedrons at each end.
 In nature, quartz crystals are often twinned (with twin right-handed and left-handed quartz crystals), distorted, or so intergrown with adjacent crystals of quartz or other minerals as to only show part of this shape, or to lack obvious crystal faces altogether and appear massive.

 Well-formed crystals typically form as a druse (a layer of crystals lining a void), of which quartz geodes are particularly fine examples.
 The crystals are attached at one end to the enclosing rock, and only one termination pyramid is present.
 However, doubly terminated crystals do occur where they develop freely without attachment, for instance, within gypsum.

-α-quartz crystallizes in the trigonal crystal system, space group P3_{1}21 or P3_{2}21 (space group 152 or 154 resp.) depending on the chirality.
-Above 573 C, α-quartz in P3_{1}21 becomes the more symmetric hexagonal P6_{4}22 (space group 181), and α-quartz in P3_{2}21 goes to space group P6_{2}22 (no. 180).